 - Allergy treats could be an excellent reward between meals.
-We recommend STRELLALAB Allergy Relief Dog Treats.
+We recommend STRELLALAB Allergy Relief Dog Treats on Amazon.
 They’re natural, support immunity, improve digestion, and, most importantly, — alleviate allergic reactions.

 - For itchy and inflamed skin, your dog needs a proper topical treatment.
-We like the Natural Dog Company Skin Soother Healing Balm.
+We like the Natural Dog Company Skin Soother Healing Balm on Amazon.
 It’s 100% organic and full of healing herbs.

 - Dog Vitamins can also aid in reducing inflamed skin from allergic reactions.
 We like Ester-C Immune Support Powder as it’s 100% organic.